AsianKoala/FTCFuncFlow/res/images/README.md

-resource folder for when i add graphics to this project
+resource folder for when i add main.graphics to this project